Michael Flanagan (American politician): Political career

 Flanagan was elected to represent the fifth district of Illinois in the U.S. House of Representatives in 1994, defeating 18-term Congressman and former Ways and Means Committee chairman Dan Rostenkowski, becoming the first Republican to represent a significant portion of Chicago since 1975 and the first to represent this district since 1909.
 Rostenkowski was under indictment during the election.

 The election result was a considerable upset, considering that Flanagan was, according to the Chicago Tribune, "a political neophyte who was underfunded, understaffed and unknown."
 Due to his victory, Flanagan earned the nicknames of "the accidental congressman" and "the Rosty-slayer."

-During his tenure in the Congress, Flanagan served on the House Judiciary Committee, the House Government Reform Committee, and the Joint Committee on Telecommunications.
+During his tenure in Congress, Flanagan served on the House Judiciary Committee, the House Government Reform Committee, and the Joint Committee on Telecommunications.
 He had a conservative record in the House, opposing abortion and gun control, while supporting the death penalty.
 He also condemned then-President Clinton's national healthcare plan for its government takeover of the healthcare system.

 While the Chicago Sun-Times and the Chicago Tribune both endorsed Flanagan for reelection in 1996, he was regarded as a heavy underdog against the Democratic challenger, State Representative Rod Blagojevich, being a conservative Republican in a strongly Democratic district.
 Before Flanagan's election, the district and its predecessors had been in Democratic hands for all but one year since 1909.
 As expected, the district reverted to form; Blagojevich soundly defeated Flanagan, and Bill Clinton easily carried the district.
 Flanagan's loss was one of the 12 seats first-term Republican candidates lost in the 1996 election.
 Proving just how Democratic this district was and still is, no Republican has tallied more than 35 percent of the vote since Flanagan left office.
-As of 2022, he is the last Republican to represent a significant part of Chicago in the U.S. House.
+As of 2024, he is the last Republican to represent a significant part of Chicago in the U.S. House.